akmur/alex-11ty/posts/2018-12-16-a-user-guide-to-working-with-me.md

 ### The most important thing about me

-Let me introduce this user guide by saying the **most important thing**first: I really like pragmatic and constructive discussion, so whatever the problem is, let&#8217;s just discuss it with an open mind.
-It&#8217;s easy for me to change my mind if the other idea has merits, I am attached to my beliefs as long as I think they have value; I value the success of my team over my own views, every time.
+Let me introduce this user guide by saying the **most important thing**first: I really like pragmatic and constructive discussion, so whatever the problem is, let's just discuss it with an open mind.
+It's easy for me to change my mind if the other idea has merits, I am attached to my beliefs as long as I think they have value; I value the success of my team over my own views, every time.

 ### What makes me happy